-Since there is a risk for injury to the public, it is a wise decision to have insurance coverage to have them insured in the event of an accident.
+Since there is a risk for injury to the public, it is a wise decision to have insurance coverage to have them insured in the event of an accident or damage to the property of others.
 Some other qualities the coverage will take care of include mobile equipment liability, pollution coverage, and personal injury.

 2) Coverage for Operators

 Another reason why riggers need coverage is for the operators.
-A crane operator can easily be injured while working.
-Crane operator insurance will compensate for any bodily injuries to the operator and other members of the crew.
+Crane operators can easily be injured while working.
+Riggers liability insurance will compensate for any bodily injuries to the operator and other members of the crew.
 Recovering from painful injuries is hard enough, but the loss of income is another substantial blow.
 Operator insurance also compensates individuals for lost wages as well as medical expenses.

 3) Equipment Coverage